THE PROCESS OF RENEWING YOUR MIND (Part 2)

-If you don’t schedule time for it; you may never get to do it!
+If you don’t schedule a time for it; you may never get to do it!

 You also need to make a list of things you will stop hearing or listening to which you have identified as the sources or agents which are broadcasting or inculcating evil seeds, weeds or tares into your mind.

 Friend, commit all your plans, decisions and resolutions to God, trusting Him to strengthen you daily to follow them through.

 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy–meditate on these things.”
 (Philip.
 4:8 NKJV).